BlaineHeffron/WaveformML/README.md

 Requirements for the config file are shown in config_requirements.json.
 This can be used as a template.
 A full example config file is found in config/examples

-Some useful command line arguments:
+## Some useful command line arguments:

 --log_gpu_memory true // logs the gpu usage --overfit_batches 0.001 // overfits on a small percentage of the data.
 Useful for debugging a network --auto_lr_find true // starts the training session with a learning rate finder algorithm, prints results / saves to log folder
 --profiler true // profiles the program, showing time spent in each section. output written in log dir found in <model folder>/runs/<experiment name>/version_<n> where n is the (n-1)th run of the experiment
---auto_scale_batchsize binsearch // automatically scales batch size until it finds the largest that fits in memory
+--auto_scale_batchsize binsearch // automatically scales batch size until it finds the largest that fits in memory --limit_test_batches n // if int, limits number of batches used for testing to n batches.
+If float < 1, uses that fraction of the test batches.
+--limit_val_batches n
+--limit_train_batches n

 see https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-flags
 for a complete list of arguments

+## Performance tweaking and optimization

 For performance tweaking on a GPU, set --profile=true, then slowly increase the num_workers (under dataset_config/dataloader_params) until you find optimal performance.